 Over the new year, my better half and I were lucky enough to have travelled to Lopburi, a province 150 kilometres north-east of and two hours from Bangkok, to visit its very magnificent sunflower fields which not many foreign tourists know exist and talk about.

 We actually drove all the way to Lopburi from Chumphon – the province I’m working at, so it was a great convenience for us.
-As for the downside, the almost 600km (8-hour) journey cost us over over 1,000 Baht in petrol.
-So going back and forth would cost over 2,000 Baht.
+As for the downside, the almost 600km (8-hour) journey cost us over over 1,000 Thai baht in petrol.
+So going back and forth would cost over 2,000 baht.

 One can opt for the cheapest option, which is to travel by train.
 The Stat Railway of Thailand offers as many as 16 daily train trips from Bangkok to Lopburi, with three services to choose from: ordinary, rapid, and special express.

 Most lines from the ordinary trains provide free rides for the locals; foreigners, however, will have to pay perhaps a few tens of baht for the same service.
 The seats are limited, so if they’re occupied, it’s only fair that you have to resort to standing in the aisles on this free service.
 Special express trains are the most expensive, but they’re a lot faster and more comfortable than ordinary and rapid trains.

 From the city center of Lopburi, if you don’t have your own transport, perhaps the most sensible option is to take a cab to the sunflower fields area since it is quite a distance away.

 Here’s a map of how you can get from the railway station to probably the biggest and one of the most prominent sunflower fields in Lopburi, known as the Khao Jeen Lae Sunflower Field (ทุ่งทานตะวันเขาจีนแล ลพบุรี):